bennColl-cs4387/maliks/PLAN.md

 transactions across multiple microservices to maintain consistency in case of failures or distributed database issues.

-### Key Features:
-- **Distributed Transaction Management**: Provides a solution to the problem of managing distributed transactions across microservices.
-- **High Performance**: Optimized for speed and scalability.
-- **Extensible Architecture**: Designed to be easily extended for various use cases.

 ### My Contribution: Issue Resolution for Concurrent Modification
 Exception